coderaiser/putout/README.md

 [CoverageURL]:              https://coveralls.io/github/coderaiser/putout?branch=master
 [CoverageIMGURL]:           https://coveralls.io/repos/coderaiser/putout/badge.svg?branch=master&service=github

 Putout is a pluggable and configurable code transformer.
+It work's in a similar but more powerfull then `eslint` way.
+While `eslint` can tell you about `unused variable`, `debugger` statement or redundant `console.log`, it fixes mostly whitespaces. `Putout` can fix all this things and [much more](#built-in-transforms).

 ## Why?